reymon359/how-to-live/docs/don't overthink/index.md

 Sometimes we overthink about things that don't depend on us.
 Try to communicate with the people those things depend on to solve them.
 Ask for help if you need to.

+When we overthink too much about doing something, or we plan it without taking action, we are suffering _Analysis Paralysis._

 ## Quotes

 > “Take time to deliberate, but when the time for action has arrived, stop thinking and go in.” – Napoleon Bonaparte